 Finally, it is possible to generate user interface forms automatically from the operation definitions.
 The documentation in the form definition and the parameter documentation should be sufficiently useful to allow moderately technical users to guess at the correct content of the form.
 For this reason, highly technical documentation should go in OperationDefinition.notes.

-Note also this is not expected to a be a tool of use to typical healthcare end-users; such users will usually need more support than can be offered in a generated form.
+Note also this is not expected to be a tool of use to typical healthcare end-users; such users will usually need more support than can be offered in a generated form.

 source\operationoutcome\operationoutcome-examples-header.xml